MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_getinfo_stdvar.md

 Specifies the current value of the specified standard variable.
 Supplied by Unidrv's <a href="https://msdn.microsoft.com/library/windows/hardware/ff563594">UNIFONTOBJ_GetInfo</a> callback function.

-### -field dwSize

-Specifies the size, in bytes, of the GETINFO_STDVAR structure.
-Supplied by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff563594">UNIFONTOBJ_GetInfo</a> caller.

-### -field dwNumOfVariable

 ## -remarks

 To obtain the current value for one or more of Unidrv's standard variables, a rendering plug-in can supply the address of a GETINFO_STDVAR structure when calling Unidrv's <a href="https://msdn.microsoft.com/library/windows/hardware/ff563594">UNIFONTOBJ_GetInfo</a> callback function.